 - The lead proponent of the project must be a full-time faculty member of Ateneo de Manila University.

-- That the proponents come from different disciplines is preferred though not required.
+- Proponents from different disciplines are preferred though not required.

-- A 500-word write-up that presents the problem space that the team wishes to explore and the potential for innovation that that residency will generate.
+- A 1,500 to 2,500-word write-up describing the problem space to be explored.
+Please present how the project/investigation provides a potential solution or fill an identified knowledge gap.
 Importantly, please highlight elements of play and experimentation that the team brings in their approach to the problem space.

 - Present how the project promotes interdisciplinarity